-Leaks are one of the worst plumbing problems you can have.
-An Astronomical amoupnt of water is wasted every year due to these leaks at properties.
+Leakage issues are one of the worst plumbing problems you can have.
+An Astronomical amount of water is wasted every year due to these leaks at properties.
 There are mainly two types of leaks.
 The leaks that can be seen and the leaks you cannot see.
 Both kinds are equally annoying and problematic.

 Warning signs that every homeowner should be aware of in order to detect and fix leaks.
 One indication that your house may have an invisible leak is actually present in the water bill.
 Water leaks also cost more money in the future than just water bills.
 Whenever you notice an unusual water bill call your trusted plumber and check for the problem.

-The warning signs to look out for detecting and fixing leaks are as follow:
+The warning signs to look out for detecting and fixing leaks are as follows:

 1. Unusual Water Spots On The Walls

+what causes pipes to leak?
 There are certain signs of leaking pipes inside walls, floors, and ceilings.
 These are the infamous water spots.
 If there is a water leak inside the walls, the drywall will turn yellow or light brown because of the contact with water.
 The outer layer will also start to peel out due to deterioration.
-If there are any brown spots or other colors of wet spots on the ceiling or floors, you might have a water leak.
+If there are any brown spots or other colours of wet spots on the ceiling or floors, you might have a water leak.

 It is better to call a plumber immediately for water leak repair after this sign.
 Leaks beneath structure are particularly dangerous because it weakens the buildings.